Setting.

 Australia

-I suppose it’s strange that I’ve used outback colors in my website when I’m writing about the juicy green Adelaide Hills.
-I was brought up on a red dirt farm and I’ve travelled extensively in the outback so to me, Australia will always have red dirt.
+I’ve used outback colors in my website because I was brought up on a red dirt farm and I’ve traveled extensively in the outback so to me, Australia will always be red dirt.

 Mainland Australia is only a little smaller than the 48 adjoining U.S. states but the inside is mostly desert.
-In the real outback you have to carry your own fuel because there is no gas station (petrol station) for hundreds of miles (even more, in kilometers).
+In the real outback you have to carry your own fuel because there is no petrol station (gas station) for hundreds of miles.

 South Australia